Snowflake-Labs/sfquickstarts/site/sfguides/src/recommendation_engine_aws_sagemaker/recommendation_engine_aws_sagemaker.md

 You can manage IAM roles by going to the AWS Management Console and opening the [IAM console](https://console.aws.amazon.com/iam/).
 From there, select `Roles` from the left navigation pane.
 Then click `Create role`.
 The role type is `AWS Service`.
 Then select `SageMaker`, which will allow you to select `SageMaker - Execution` under "Select your use case".

 Great!
 Now move on to the permissions page.
 You need to choose these managed policies: `AmazonSageMakerFullAccess` and `AmazonSSMReadOnlyAccess`.
+NOTE: we will add `AmazonSageMakerFullAccess` policy first.

 Click through, give the role a specific name, and click create.
-After the role is created, find it and copy the `Role ARN value`.
+After the role is created, go to the permissions tab and click on Attach Policy, search for `ssm` and pick `AmazonSSMReadOnlyAccess` and click apply.
+While in that role, find it and copy the `Role ARN value`.
 It's right at the top of the role's summary page.
 You'll need to copy it into `/sls/config.dev.yml`.
 Open the file in an IDE and set it as the `sagemaker_role_arn` variable.

 Remember that value we told you to remember so you could set it `training_image_ecr_path` in a file?
 Well, this is also that file!
 Go ahead and do so now.